Brunikito/Brunikito/README.md

 ### Currently Learning

 - C and x86_64 Assembly;
+- AVX2 instructions and SIMD;
 - GLib and GTK for graphical interfaces;
-- Performance optimization for deep learning algorithms.
+- Performance optimizations for deep learning algorithms.

 ### My Setup